hazelcast/hazelcast-jet/README.md

 example).
 This is great for quick testing.

 You can embed Jet as a part of your application, it's just a single JAR without dependencies.
-You can also deploy it stand-alone, as a stream-processing cluster.
+You can also deploy it standalone, as a stream-processing cluster.

-Jet provides in-memory storage as well.
+You can store data directly in the Jet cluster as well.
 You can cache your reference data and enrich the event stream with it, store the results of computation, or even store the input data you're about to process with Jet.

 ---